-- (1) A copy of the CHOY Zero Tolerance of Sexual Abuse and/or Harassment for Contracted Employees & Volunteers pamphlet, - (2) A copy of the Confirmation of Receipt Pamphlet: Zero Tolerance for Sexual Abuse and Harassment to be initialed by the contractor.
+- (1) A copy of the agency Zero Tolerance of Sexual Abuse and/or Harassment for Contracted Employees & Volunteers pamphlet, - (2) A copy of the Confirmation of Receipt Pamphlet: Zero Tolerance for Sexual Abuse and Harassment to be initialed by the contractor.

-During the pre-audit, the Auditor was informed at the current time the facility does not have any volunteers or contractors who have direct contact with residents.
-This was confirmed by the Program Supervisor during the on-site audit.
+During the pre-audit, the Auditor was informed at the current time the facility does not have any contractors or volunteers.
+This was confirmed by the facility Supervisor during the on-site audit.

-During the on-site audit, the Auditor interviewed with CHOY Vice President of Human Services who confirmed that any employee, including contractors and volunteers, with direct contact with residents will undergo criminal background checks.
+During the on-site audit, the Auditor interviewed with agency's Vice President of Human Services who confirmed that any employee, including contractors and volunteers, with direct contact with residents will undergo criminal background checks.